There are many reasons you might want to use a VPN, but the main ones usually revolve around security and privacy.

 Second, we have VPNCity, which is an outstanding service that doesn't keep logs of your activities that you may not have previously heard of.

 This industry newcomer supports numerous devices and systems, and it has prices that are below the industry's average.
-There's a wealth of crypto payment options handled via Coingate which includes Bitcoin, Ethereum, Ripple and Litecoin.
+There's a wealth of crypto payment options handled via Coingate, including Ethereum, Ripple, Litecoin, and of course, Bitcoin payments.

-However, its best feature is the fact that it allows you to use it on 12 different devices at the same time on their longer (& cheapest) subscription package.
+However, its best feature is the fact that it allows you to use it on 12 different devices simultaneously on their longer (& cheapest) subscription package.

-The service works with tons of streaming services and has additional security features such as a warrant canary which is a sweet extra bonus.
-It also offers a money-back guarantee that lasts for 30 days.
+The service works with tons of streaming services and has additional security features such as a warrant canary which is a sweet bonus.
+It also offers a 30-day money-back guarantee.

 - See More: Check out our review of the VPNCity service.

-Next on our list is Surfshark – a VPN that is quite new but has become increasingly popular due to its advanced security features and reliable service.
+Next on our list for VPNs that allow you to pay with Bitcoin is Surfshark VPN – a VPN that is quite new but has become increasingly popular due to its advanced security features and reliable service.

-Usually recommending new services doesn't happen very often, but this is a provider that has proven themselves to offer nearly as many features as more established VPN services.
+Usually, recommending new VPNs doesn't happen very often, but this is a provider that has proven itself to offer nearly as many features as more established VPN services.

 You have the choice of paying via CoinGate or CoinPayments, which includes payment options such as Bitcoin, Ripple and Ethereum.

 It is also great for bypassing censorship and geo-restrictions, and it can help you be partly anonymous.
-With it, you can access 1,040 servers in over 60 countries, while using a variety of devices and systems.
+With it, you can access 1,040 VPN servers in over 60 countries while using a variety of devices and systems.

-Oh, and there's the standard 30-day money back guarantee available here too.
+Oh, and there's the standard 30-day money-back guarantee available here too.
+Surfshark is a great VPN if you want to buy a VPN with Bitcoin payments.

 In fourth place, we have NordVPN – a top-rated and capable service.
-In terms of cryptocurrency payments, it offers that bit more choice than some of the other providers.
+In terms of crypto payments (e.g. Bitcoin), it offers that bit more choice than some of the other providers.

-NordVPN has a significantly bigger server network than most other providers, even though its servers are available in fewer countries than some (around 60).
-Still, the service offers robust security features; it has a 30-day money-back guarantee also, as well as a good number of dedicated apps for various devices.
+NordVPN has a significantly bigger VPN server network than most other providers, even though its VPN servers are available in fewer countries than some (around 60).
+Still, the service offers robust security features; it has a 30-day money-back guarantee and a good number of dedicated apps for most users gadgets.

 Furthermore, it also accepts several cryptocurrencies, which is another thing that makes it stand out.